ramosfabiano/ubuntu-declutter/README.md

 `sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/ramosfabiano/ubuntu-declutter/main/ubuntu-declutter.sh)"`

-After the install, reboot and enjoy.

-*Note: this script is NOT idempotent.*
+After the install, reboot. *Note that this script is NOT idempotent.*